Why wildflowers?

 But why Lino printing?
 I've always been drawn to print making.
 I enjoy the process and discipline required, and that you can easily make multiples of an image.
 Sadly, now that my studio is at home, I don't have easy access to screen printing facilities, but Lino is possible on a small scale, at relatively low cost, and without too much specialised equipment.
 Again, it felt achievable and sustainable.
 I also really like the stylised and simplified look of Lino prints, and had been using a digitised 'block printed look' in my fabric designs for a while.
 It made sense to tie the challenge in with work I was already making.

 Here is a 'Lino look' design from my portfolio.
-This is 'pigeons in the rain' and was created around 2021 before my Lino challenge began.
-Here I had deliberately drawn birds to appear as though block printed, but in reality, these motifs were never created as block prints.
+This is 'abundance' and was created around 2021 before my Lino challenge began.
+Here I had deliberately drawn pumpkins to appear as though block printed, but in reality, these motifs were never created as block prints.
 This is the step I felt my work was often missing, and was one of the catalysts of the challenge.

 But why wildflowers?
 I knew that I needed an overarching theme for my challenge, one that would sustain me throughout the year.
 Those who have followed me for a while will know that my work often centres around the British countryside, and I love to work seasonally.
 A monthly challenge gave me the opportunity to do just that.
 Flowers seemed the obvious choice.
 I was very familiar with a lot of summer wild flowers, but the flowers that bloom the rest of the year, not so much.
 I thought this would give me the opportunity to research and learn more, as I selected a different wildflower for each month.
 And so it has proved.
 I have learnt that Hellebores, although rare, can grow wild on the fringes of deciduous woodland; that Common Ragwort, although poisonous to cattle, is essential to many of our pollinators, and the sole food source of the caterpillar of the Cinnabar moth.
 I have learnt that wildflowers growing on roadside verges attract less pollinators that those in wildflower meadows, due to the fumes and vehicle emissions drowning out their scent.
 I have learnt you can make a beautiful sweet syrup from Rose Bay willow herb, and I now know the difference between Autumn Hawkbit and a common Dandelion.
 Here's my Rose Bay Willow herb print.

-And so, as we draw towards the end of year, the list of prints for this year looks something like this: (from top left to right)
+And so the list of prints from the year looks like this: (from top left to right)

 January: Hellebore.
 February: Snowdrops.
 March: daffodils